 The use of biometric locks – such as the fingerprint reader that the iPhone 5s and later models use – is a huge step forward, but as there must still be a passcode backing it up, your iPhone is only as secure as this password.

-Instead of the customary four-digit PIN, you have the option of using an alphanumeric passcode, which will be much harder to crack – and if you use these tips you will keep it secure and easy to remember.
+Instead of the customary four-digit PIN, you have the option of using an alphanumeric passcode, which will be much harder to crack – and if you use these tips for creating a password you will keep it secure and easy to remember.

 Just go to ‘Settings’ > ‘Touch ID & Passcode’ and enter your passcode.
 Then ‘Change Passcode’ and enter your passcode again.
 Enter ‘Passcode Options’ > ‘Custom Alphanumeric Code’ and then choose a new password or passcode.